A Surgeon Reflects On Death, Life And The 'Incredible Gift' Of Organ Transplant

 I want to reiterate as many times as possible how important the donors are, how much they're heroes to us, and we always want to remember their stories and this gift that they're giving.
 It's very emotional when we go on these procurements, and in our group when we go on a procurement, when we're in the operating room, we always take a pause and our people from our organ procurement team will, after a moment of silence, will read something.
 Often it's a poem or something that one of the loved ones asked us to say about the person, maybe a little bit about who they were, what was important to them.
 Sometimes it has a religious base, sometimes it doesn't.

 And we all kind of sit and think about it, and it is very special.
 It's emotional.
-And then the second that's over, we move on and and really go after the task at hand.
+And then the second that's over, we move on and really go after the task at hand.
 So it's interesting.
 You have this emotional experience, and then you have to very quickly kind of push it out of the way and and move on to the operation, but it's always very special.

 Sam Briger and Mooj Zadie produced and edited the audio of this interview.
 Bridget Bentz, Molly Seavy-Nesper and Scott Hensley adapted it for the Web.